HavaG/KindergartenApp/Swagger/docs/DefaultApi.md

 DefaultApi apiInstance = new DefaultApi();
 Integer groupId = 56; // Integer | The id of the group
-Integer teacherId = 56; // Integer | The Id of the teacher to add try {
+Integer userId = 56; // Integer | The Id of the user to add try {
-    apiInstance.addTeacher(groupId, teacherId);
+    apiInstance.addUserToGroup(groupId, userId);
 } catch (ApiException e) {
-    System.err.println("Exception when calling DefaultApi#addTeacher");
+    System.err.println("Exception when calling DefaultApi#addUserToGroup");
     e.printStackTrace();
 }
 ```